MonsalvoGeoffrey/r-Place-to-StableDiffusion/README.md

 I didn't like that using a local model required editing one line in the code so I added a model selection at the start, leaving the option to use Stable Diffusion 1.4 as well since 1.5 seems to take an insanely longer time to download for the first time due to the large checkpoints file.

 I also changed the amount of steps back to default since changing the strench helped avoiding the AI straying too much.
-And choose to take slices of 32x32 from the r/Place canvas instead of 64x64 since it seems to have less messy results overall.
+And choose to take slices of 32x32 from the r/Place canvas instead of 64x64 since it seems to have less messy results overall.<br>
+Following [@mathieugalle](https://github.com/mathieugalle)'s suggestion, I've also added `Image.Resampling.NEAREST` as an argument to Pillow's resize function.

 If I'm going to update this further, I'll probably try to look into fine-tuning the model, in which case I'll probably release the fine-tuned model in the repository as well as removing the recursion.
 </details>